 The participants will be able to discuss and debate the latest developments and future prospects and how nurse - led services contribute to improved evidence - based practice and outcomes, and effective strategies for guideline implementation.

 This programme is organised in conjunction with the ESC Council on Cardiovascular Nursing and Allied Professions, in collaboration with Spanish nursing community.

-The main theme this year will be the future of cardiac surgical technology and the track will feature recorded clinical cases.
+The track will address the future of cardiac surgical technology and feature recorded clinical cases.